 Realize your creative potential by adopting the work habits of successful writers, artists, and scientists.
-Note: For an extended discussion of researching strategies, see Research.

 "Even the most energetic and original mind, in order to reorganize or extend human insight in any valuable way, must have attained more than ordinary mastery of the field in which it is to act, a strong sense of what needs to be done, and skill in the appropriate means of expression.
 It seems certain that no significant expansion of insight can be produced otherwise, whether the activity is thought of as work or not."- Brewster Ghiselin